BretFisher/udemy-docker-mastery/README.md

 > Build, test, deploy containers with the best mega-course on Docker, Kubernetes, Compose, Swarm and Registry using DevOps

-This repo is for use in my Udemy Courses "Docker Mastery" and "Swarm Mastery"
+This repository is for use in my Udemy Courses "Docker Mastery" and "Swarm Mastery"

 NOTE: As of July 2020 the new default branch is `main`, so please update your clone if you're still on `master` branch.